-April 1995 Established the "one-stop service" and automatic approval systems, as well as exclusive industrial parks, for foreign investment, etc. - January 1997 Will allow foreign investment through M&As in most sectors.
-March 1993-Septembe r 1995 Completed deregulation of 1,373 items from most sectors and initiated deregulation of 501 additional items. - April 1995 Expedited inspection procedures for highly perishable food products such as fruits and vegetables. - October 1995 Instituted a manufacturer-deciding shelf-life system for 207 food products with plans to extend it to most of the remaining items by 1998.
+April 1995 Established the "one-stop service" and automatic approval systems, as well as exclusive industrial parks, for foreign investment, etc. - January 1997 Will allow foreign investment through M&As in most sectors March 1993 - September 1995 Completed deregulation of 1,373 items from most sectors and initiated dereguration of 501 additional items. - April 1995 Expedited inspection procedures for highly perishable food produ fruits and vegetables. - October 1995 Insituted a manufacturer-deciding shelf-life system for 207 food products with plans to extend it to most of the remaining items by 1998.
 October 1995 Proposed Customs Act amendments to the National Assembly in order to facilitate customs clearance procedures.